-“The total amount of methane emitted is similar to what we found in Utah’s Uintah Basin in 2012, but production in the Barnett Shale region is so much higher, so that means the leak rate is lower,” says Anna Karion, a scientist from the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder working at NOAA’s Earth System Research Laboratory (ESRL).
+“The total amount of methane emitted is similar to what we found in Utah’s Uintah Basin in 2012, but production in the Barnett Shale region is so much higher, so that means the leak rate is lower,” says Anna Karion, a scientist from the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder working at NOAA’s Earth System Research Laboratories (ESRL).
 Karion is lead author of the new study, which also includes researchers from NOAA ESRL, the University of Michigan, Purdue University, the University of California, and others.

 The new estimate of the region’s methane leak rate, 1.3 to 1.9 percent, is close to the EPA’s national average leakage rate, about 1.5 percent of production, which is based on the agency’s inventory of annual natural gas emissions from all components of the natural gas supply chain and annual natural gas production figures.
 The new study finds that other estimates, including the EPA’s Greenhouse Gas Reporting Program (based on self reports from large producers), and the Emission Database for Global Atmospheric Research (EDGAR), likely underestimate methane emissions in the Barnett Shale region—by factors of three and almost five, respectively.